gauravthakkar64/poshaQRecruitement/README.md

   ### All Endpoints are tested using the postman for proper work flow.

-  **NOTE:- Database dump is not provided.
+  **NOTE:- Database dump is not provided.Database is on online platform.so, it will work fine.